-- certain unreimbursed medical expenses incurred by you, your spouse or your eligible dependents; - costs directly related to the purchase of your principal residence (excluding mortgage payments); - tuition, room and board and related educational fees for the next 12 months of post-secondary education for you, your spouse or your eligible dependents; - amounts necessary to prevent eviction from your principal residence or foreclosure on the mortgage on your principal residence; - burial or funeral expenses for your spouse or your eligible dependents; - repair of damage to your principal residence that would qualify for the casualty deduction under Internal Revenue Code and reportable on your income tax filing; or - other expenses that the IRS declares are eligible for a withdrawal.
+- certain unreimbursed medical expenses incurred by you, your spouse or your eligible dependents; - costs directly related to the purchase of your principal residence (excluding mortgage payments); - tuition, room and board and related educational fees for the next 12 months of post-secondary education for you, your spouse or your eligible dependents; - amounts necessary to prevent eviction from your principal residence or foreclosure on the mortgage on your principal residence: - burial or funeral expenses for your spouse or your eligible dependents; - repair of damage to your principal residence that would qualify for the casualty deduction under Internal Revenue Code and reportable on your income tax filing; or - other expenses that the IRS declares are eligible for a withdrawal.

 You may only take one hardship withdrawal in any 12 consecutive month period.
-You may not take a hardship withdrawal if you are eligible to take any other kind of withdrawal, distribution or loan from this Plan or any other plan you participate in.
+You may not take a hardship withdrawal if you are eligible to take any other kind of withdrawal or distribution (but without consideration of whether you are eligible to take a loan) from this Plan or any other plan you participate in.
 The minimum hardship withdrawal amount is \$1,000 (or your entire account balance, if less).
 All hardship withdrawals over \$1,000 must be in \$100 increments.